cohorte/cohorte.github.io/docs/1.1/compositions/index.md

 This specification is used to describe the composition of the final application in term of components that should be instantiated in which isolate of which node.

+A `composition.js` file which describes the composition of the application is located on the `conf` directory of the *Top Composer* node.
+The Top Composer dispatchs this specification to other nodes of the application.

 ## Composition

 {% highlight json %}